Deep Unsupervised Learning for 3D ALS Point Cloud Change Detection: Introduction

 \section{Introduction}

-Change detection from bi-temporal satellite/aerial images is one of the most important applications of remote sensing \citep{shi2020change, LI2022102926} and earth observation (map updates, damage identification, etc.).
+Considering the rapid evolution of our landscapes, change detection from bi-temporal satellite/aerial 2D images is one of the most important applications of remote sensing \citep{shi2020change, LI2022102926} and earth observation (map updates, damage identification, etc.).
 Currently, most existing change detection methods employ optical or Synthetic Aperture Radar (SAR) data \citep{saha2019unsupervised,saha2020building}.
 Both Siamese network-based supervised methods \citep{zhan2017change} and deep transfer learning-based unsupervised methods \cite{saha2019unsupervised} have been proposed in this context.
 However, optical images have limited capability to model the changes in the shape of the object, e.g., the change of building height caused by construction work.
 While SAR images are more suitable for such applications \citep{saha2020building}, they are not visually salient and analyzing them requires advanced domain expertise.
 Thus, environment understanding from optical and SAR data has a significant shortfall in tasks where depth information is critical.